Stalag X-B: Camp for refugees from the GDR

-Beginning in 1952, parts of the camp were used as an emergency reception centre for refugees from communist Eastern Germany or GDR.
+Beginning in 1952, parts of the camp were used as an emergency reception centre for refugees from Communist East Germany or GDR.
 On 1 April 1952, the Federal Ministry for Refugees established the Notaufnahmelager Sandbostel for young male refugees aged 15 to 24.
 In September 1952, a similar camp for women was established at the site of the POW camp at Westertimke.
-These two camps were under the supervision of the Durchgangslager Uelzen-Bohldamm and a committee decided on individuals' admission to Western Germany or to West-Berlin.
+These two camps were under the supervision of the Durchgangslager Uelzen-Bohldamm and a committee decided on individuals' admission to West Germany or to West Berlin.
 Refugees also received help in finding jobs or apprenticeship positions.
 Most of the young people were in the camp for just one or two weeks.
 At Sandbostel, their number averaged around 800, at Westertimke around 300.
 Daily intake at Sandbostel was up to 100, with roughly the same number leaving each day.
 In total, around 250,000 young men and 80,000 young women passed through the camps.
 This use ended around 1960.